PrintersForAnts/AntHead/README.md

 ## Change log ##

+### 10-29-2024 #2
+* modified main housing to now support Sherpa bolt pattern as well as Orbiter 2 bolt pattern
+* ducts were updated to fit the latest change
+* a Base Grill cad file was uploaded so custom grills can be made

-### 10-29-2024
+### 10-29-2024 #1
-* Fixed issue #2 that was introduced with the latest LED changes from 10-28
+* Fixed an issue that was introduced with the latest LED changes from 10-28
 * updated main housings, and Cad file

 ### 10-28-2024